 An engineer, poet and father of four, Mansoor is the United Arab Emirates’ most celebrated human-rights activist.
 In 2018, he was sentenced to 10 years in prison.
 He is being kept in solitary confinement.

 About the Exhibit

-IFEX launched its “Faces” campaign to encourage people to defend free expression by sharing the stories of some who do — people who work to secure the right to information, or make it safer for journalists to do their jobs, or expand room for civil society, or ensure accountability for crimes against freedom of expression in all its forms.
-Their tenacity and sacrifice are an inspiration.
+IFEX launched their “Faces of Free Expression” campaign to encourage people to defend free expression by sharing the stories of some who do — people who work to secure the right to information, or make it safer for journalists to do their jobs, or expand room for civil society, or hold public officials accountable, or ensure space for artistic creativity.
+Their tenacity and sacrifice — and that of thousands of others in this global struggle — are an inspiration.

 A Marketplace of Ideas

 IFEP is working to create a "Marketplace of Ideas" in the vast abandoned pressroom of the former Post-Gazette building.
 Visitors will find an international mix of immersive educational exhibits, makerspaces, artists' markets, performance venues and food and beverage — an explosion of expression.

 WE ARE JOURNALISTS, AND WE WILL NOT BE INTIMIDATED.
 WE WILL SHINE THE LIGHT.
 WE WILL HOLD THE LINE.

 Maria Ressa is a tenacious Filipina-American journalist who faces years in prison for exposing corruption in the government of President Rodrigo Duterte.
 A #HoldTheLine coalition of 80 organizations and activists, including IFEP, is campaigning to elevate her efforts.

 A Center for Collaboration